vndevpro/vndevpro.github.io/_posts/2015-9-1-Azure-redis.md

 ![_config.yml]({{ site.baseurl }}/images/posts/azure/redis-change-access.png)

-OK, it's ready to be used, so move to the second step.
+When this step is done, it's ready to be used, so move to the second step.

 ## 2. Use Redis Cache on Azure